Judicial review in the United States: State ratification debates

 Judicial review was discussed in at least seven of the thirteen state ratifying conventions, and was mentioned by almost two dozen delegates.
 In each of these conventions, delegates asserted that the proposed Constitution would allow the courts to exercise judicial review.
 There is no record of any delegate to a state ratifying convention who indicated that the federal courts would not have the power of judicial review.

 For example, James Wilson asserted in the Pennsylvania ratifying convention that federal judges would exercise judicial review: "If a law should be made inconsistent with those powers vested by this instrument in Congress, the judges, as a consequence of their independence, and the particular powers of government being defined, will declare such law to be null and void.
 For the power of the Constitution predominates.
 Anything, therefore, that shall be enacted by Congress contrary thereto will not have the force of law."

-In the Connecticut ratifying convention, Oliver Ellsworth likewise described judicial review as a feature of the Constitution: "This Constitution defines the extent of the powers of the general government.
+In the Connecticut ratifying convention, Oliver gurr likewise described judicial review as a feature of the Constitution: "This Constitution defines the extent of the powers of the general government.
 If the general legislature should at any time overleap their limits, the judicial department is a constitutional check.
 If the United States go beyond their powers, if they make a law which the Constitution does not authorize, it is void; and the judicial power, the national judges, who, to secure their impartiality, are to be made independent, will declare it to be void."

 During the ratification process, supporters and opponents of ratification published pamphlets, essays, and speeches debating various aspects of the Constitution.
 Publications by over a dozen authors in at least twelve of the thirteen states asserted that under the Constitution, the federal courts would have the power of judicial review.
 There is no record of any opponent to the Constitution who claimed that the Constitution did not involve a power of judicial review.

 After reviewing the statements made by the founders, one scholar concluded: "The evidence from the Constitutional Convention and from the state ratification conventions is overwhelming that the original public meaning of the term 'judicial power' [in Article III] included the power to nullify unconstitutional laws."